forjiuzhou/Spherical-Knowledge-Distillation/README.md

 output_t = F.layer_norm(output_t, torch.Size((num_classes,)), None, None, 1e-7) * multiplier
 ```

 Layer normalization uses variance to normalize logits, so the appropriate multiplier can be computed by teacher's logits with torch.std(output_t, dim=1).
-In most cases, 'Multiplier' can be set between 2 to 3.
+In most cases, 'multiplier' can be set between 2 to 3.
 If you use F.normalize, the appropriate multiplier should be computed by torch.norm(output_t, dim=1).

 ## Training
 ```